ChrisChoi314/Neutrino-Code/README.md

 # gw_research
-This is code I write for my research with Dr. Kahniashvili at Carnegie Mellon University, related to the study of gravitational waves.
+This is code I write for my research with Dr. Tina Kahniashvili at Carnegie Mellon University, related to the study of gravitational waves.

 DIRECTORY Layout
 ----------------------------